4-Way & Intermediate Switch Diagrams

 It is possible to bring all of the wiring into the ceiling light electrical box and wire your 3-ways and 4-ways from there.
-It can get crowded with wires in the ceiling box so you must use a larger size electrical box to be code compliant.
+It can get crowded with so many wires in the ceiling box so you must use a larger size electrical box to be code compliant.
 Two cubic inches are required by the National electrical code for each #14 wire.
 See Tables 314.16(A) & (B).
 I have a diagram for this light switch wiring method on my 3-way switch page.